tobymao/sqlglot/README.md

 It is the most comprehensive Python SQL parser and also very [fast](#benchmarks).

-You can easily customize the parser, analyze and traverse expression trees, and programatically build SQL.
+You can easily customize the parser, analyze queries, traverse expression trees, and programmatically build SQL.

 Syntax errors are highlighted and dialect incompatibilities can warn or raise depending on configurations.